Our Team

 Sandra Ripley

 Sandra believes strongly in the power of a good data strategy and supporting skill set in driving business success.
-She is delighted to be part of the team at The Data Lab working with Scottish businesses to support growth of their data skills set.
+She is delighted to be part of the team at The Data Lab working with Scottish businesses to support growth of their data skill set.
 She has extensive cross-industry experience working in business development and marketing roles.

 Max Baczynski

-Business Development Officer
+Business Development Officer (Skills)

 Max joined The Data Lab in November 2021 to oversee the MSc Industrial Placements Programme and help connect businesses with emerging Data Science and AI talent.
-With over 6 years’ experience in the tech education space, he previously worked for the coding bootcamp Makers and built partnerships with companies from Deloitte to Deliveroo.
+With over 6 years of experience in the tech education space, he previously worked for the coding bootcamp Makers and built partnerships with companies from Deloitte to Deliveroo.
 Max will build on this experience to help scope out suitable short data science projects for organisations across Scotland.

 Data Science Team